Joeski88/know-food/README.md

 -   While trying to randomise the questions in javascript, the code randomised how many questions were asked and your score, rather than asking 10 random questions.
 FIXED!!!
 -   Some questions dont fit onto the page and are cut off at the top.
 FIXED!!! used flex boxes to dictate layout.
 -  Favicon not appearing.
 FIXED!!! needed to clear cache and hard refresh.
 -  The quiz was not looping, and the play again button was not functioning.
 FIXED!!! when editing the javascript to randomise the questions asked i missed out changing "currentQuestionNumber" to "currentQuestionIndex"
+- Orange bar at the bottom of the page on mobile screens.
+FIXED!!! added 100vh in height to the body.
+- Start quiz button stopped working day before submission.
+FIXED!!! forgot to wrap the button class in index.html page with a closing "</a>" after the "<h1>".

 ### Future Features